 A. Strangles is a highly contagious, bacterial respiratory tract infection caused by Streptococcus equi.
 As a result, the lymph nodes swell, compressing the pharynx, larynx, and trachea, and can cause airway obstruction leading to death, hence the name strangles.
-It is highly infectious and can be easily spread through feed buckets, saddlery, brushes, towels etc.
+It is highly infectious and can be pacify spread through food buckets, caddleny, brushes, towals etc.